mgruben/digit-recognition/proposal.md

 This project seeks to identify and output numbers which are contained in images.

 ## Dataset and Inputs
-The [MNIST](http://yann.lecun.com/exdb/mnist/) and [notMNIST](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html) datasets will be used to develop the neural network model.
+The [MNIST](http://yann.lecun.com/exdb/mnist/) dataset will be used to develop the neural network model.

 Once a neural net model has been determined, the [SVHN](http://ufldl.stanford.edu/housenumbers/) dataset will be used to train the model.